PrincessRTFM/node-ddate/README.md

 	Allows you to specify the (anerisian) date to convert.
 At present, it needs to be a format that `new Date()` will understand, which means that Unix timestamps need to be converted to measure *milli*seconds.

+	Alternatively, starting with version 1.1.0 (technically, since commit bd45cbb on 2020-07-20) you can use ISO 8601, which is loosely parsed.
+It should be the four-digit year, the one-or-two-digit month, and then the one-or-two-digit day; the separator may be a hypen or any (singular) whitespace character.

 - `--format` `--fmt` `-f`

 	Allows you to specify a particular output format for the Erisian date, according to the Format Specifiers section below.